Expansion Joints and Pre-Compressed Sealants

 hydrostatic-head pressure simulator to continuously resist water pressure of

-the test).
+various levels without leaking.
 Reference the table and/or consult

 EMSEAL for application-specific conditions.

 Chlorine: Resists degradation from contact with chlorinated water